All Episodes

 And I just thought, I hate that we know so much about artists.

-I mean, everyone liked The Clash, but the thing about the Sex Pistols were People were actually scared of them.
+I mean, everyone liked The Clash, but the thing about the Sex Pistols were, people were actually scared of them.

-I mean, I was 12 years old and we thought Johnny Rotten was going to come out from under our bed.
+I mean, I was 12 years old, and we thought Johnny Rotten was going to come out from under our bed.

-He was, he was the boogeyman.
+He was the boogeyman.

 I mean, people were actually petrified of Sid Vicious.